zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 ~~~ bash
 sudo docker run hello-world
 ~~~
+Here's what this command does:
+- Looks for an image named `hello-world` on your machine,
+- If not found, looks for the image on [Docker hub](https://hub.docker.com/),
+- Once found, it downloads the image and runs the container.
+The `hello-world` container runs, prints out a message and exits.

 Notice the use of `sudo` in the command above.
 Docker by default runs as the `root` user, meaning that all docker commands will need to be prepended with `sudo`.
 That however doesn't mean that it can't be changed.